 An important skill in software design is extending the work you have done previously.
-For this project you will build on Project 4 in order to add new functionality related to the concept of geographic "neighborhoods" and improving the exception handling for I/O.
+For this project you will build on Project 4 in order to add new functionality related to the concept of degrees of separation between players and improving the exception handling for I/O.